MJoergen/qnice_cpu/README.md

 * Does source operand involve memory?
 * Does destination operand involve memory?

-Based on the above, the Decode module generates a list of up to three microcode instructions.
+Based on the last four questions, the Decode module generates a list of up to three microcode instructions.

-The table above is implemented as a logic table where the index is calculated from the following four bits:

-* Does instruction read from destination operand?
-* Does instruction write to destination operand?
-* Does source operand involve memory?
-* Does destination operand involve memory?

 Below are some examples of instruction decodings.
 In the table below I use the following abreviations: